 Second, The Special Rule for Small Model Aircraft (Section 336) does not require a RPC, and applies to drones flown for hobby or recreation only.
 Most enthusiasts or hobbyists will prefer to fly under these rules.
 The pilot flying under these rules must:

 - Register your model aircraft.
-THE FAA rules does not require registration for drones that are very small and lightweight (at takeoff, including all equipment on the drone), weighing less than 0.55 pounds.
+THE FAA rules do not require registration for drones that are very small and lightweight (at takeoff, including all equipment on the drone), weighing less than 0.55 pounds.
 For example, the FAA provides an example of the Sky Viper Drone at 4.7 ounces which would be exempt, while the Parrot Bebop at 14.6 ounces does require registration.

 - Follow community-based safety guidelines and fly within the programming of a nationwide community-based organization